OpenHD/OpenHD-ImageBuilder/README.md

 #### Scripts
 Every stage comprises one or more scripts.
 Scripts need to be named in the format `XX-run.sh` or `XX-run-chroot.sh`.
 The order is determined by the XX part, where any `-chroot` script is run **AFTER** the non-chroot script.

 **chroot**?
 What's that?
 Well, it's a little complex, but basically it allows you to run statements within the image as if you were running the image on an actual Raspberry Pi.
-This is used to download and install the `apt-get` packages and several scripts to make the image ready for use with the EZ-Wifibroadcast system.
+This is used to download and install the `apt-get` packages and several scripts to make the image ready for use with the Open.HD system.
 Please remember to use `sudo` in the `-chroot` scripts where approperiate.